briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 ‘A hundred per cent!’ confirmed the man, who was fond of whimsical and figurative expressions.
 ‘Amazing!’ exclaimed the uninvited interlocutor and, casting a thievish glance around and muffling his low voice for some reason, he said: ‘Forgive my importunity, but, as I understand, along with everything else, you also do not believe in God?’
 He made frightened eyes and added: ‘I swear I won’t tell anyone!’

-> ‘Answer, then,’ he went on speaking, ‘do you k a certain Judas from Kiriath, and what precisely did you say to him about Caesar, if you said anything?’
+> ‘Answer, then,’ he went on speaking, ‘do you know a certain Judas from Kiriath, and what precisely did you say to him about Caesar, if you said anything?’
 ‘It was like this,’ the prisoner began talking eagerly.
 ‘The evening before last, near the temple, I made the acquaintance of a young man who called himself Judas, from the town of Kiriath.
 He invited me to his place in the Lower City and treated me to ...’
 ‘A good man?’
 Pilate asked, and a devilish fire flashed in his eyes.
 ‘A very good man and an inquisitive one,’ the prisoner confirmed.
 ‘He showed the greatest interest in my thoughts and received me very cordially ...’